 approved by WJLC.

 The Correspondence course can be started anytime.

 The General Course at school is conducted seven times a year.

 The markers have 30 years of experience in the field of Japanese language education in English speaking countries.
 They highly qualified in personal training, and students are able to receive detailed coaching.
 Students can receive answers to questions they have on not only the worksheets or language issues, but all information on teaching Japanese.

-Students undertaking this course will study through our original textbooks, CD, DVD and gain the knowledge and techniques required for teaching Japanese.
+Students undertaking this course will study through our original textbooks, Voice-guide, Video(You Tube) and gain the knowledge and techniques required for teaching Japanese.
 Students will be assessed through the worksheets they submit.

 |Application and payment||→||Receive application|